Jcorp101/QuantumCellularAutomaton/README.md

 ## Videos
-A small number of short videos are presented in /videos demonstrating the diffusion effects of the Quantum Walk for a number of different cases.
+A small number of short videos are presented in /videos demonstrating the diffusion effects of the Quantum Walk for a curated selection of different cases.